albirrkarim/react-gpt-web-guide-docs/README.md

 ![GPT Web Guide](./img/sosmed.png)

-**React GPT Web Guide** - Interactable AI that have controll over your frontend website, It guides your user walk around your website its a salesman / supports.
+**React GPT Web Guide** - Interactable AI that have control over your frontend website, It guides your user walk around your website its a salesman / supports.

 [Try the demo React GPT Web Guide](https://react-gpt-web-guide.vercel.app)